pingbird/notes/notes/opinions/flutter.md

 Our savior is [macros](https://github.com/dart-lang/language/blob/main/working/macros/feature-specification.md), a language proposal that will replace all of the dirty code generators we rely on today.

-Personally I don't think it's enough though, I want to write plugins that directly interact with the AST in the CFE and maybe even add custom tokens to fasta.
+Personally I don't think macros are enough though, I want to write plugins that directly interact with the AST in the CFE and maybe even add custom tokens to fasta.